What they are

 Ketchup

 A table condiment having a sour and sweet taste is ketchup.
 Though early recipes for numerous sorts of ketchup included additions like mushrooms, oysters, mussels, egg whites, grapes, or walnuts, the phrase as it is presently used usually refers to tomato ketchup.
 Tomato ketchup is prepared from tomatoes, vinegar, sugar, and spices.
 Though the flavors and spices can vary, they frequently contain cloves, onions, coriander, cumin, garlic, mustard, and occasionally celery, cinnamon, or ginger.
 Heinz Tomato Ketchup is the industry leader in both the US and the UK markets.
-Tomato ketchup is frequently used as a condiment for foods that are fried, oily, and typically served hot, such as cooked eggs, meat pies, hot dogs, chicken tenders, and other potato dishes.
+Tomato ketchup is frequently used as a condiment for foods that are fried, oily, and typically served hot, such as cooked eggs, meat pies, chicken tenders, and other potato dishes.
 Sometimes, especially in sides in today recipes today, its used as the foundation or one of the ingredients in other sauces and salads, ketchup can also be used to emulate the flavor of added flavoring for snacks like potato chips.

 Learning more about dip sauces help improve cooking